 OECD Home › Investment › Publications & Documents › Reports

 International investment spurs prosperity and economic development in home and recipient countries.
 Policy coordination helps governments resist protectionist pressures and develop effective policies.
-The Freedom of Investment process, an intergovernmental forum hosted since 2006 by the OECD, brings together some 55 governments from around the world to exchange information and experiences on investment policies.
+The OECD's Freedom of Investment process brings together some 55 governments from around the world to exchange information and experiences on investment policies at regular roundtables.

-English, PDF, 1,306kb
+English, PDF, 663kb

-This is a consolidated report covering investment measures taken between 15 February 2008 and 15 February 2013.
-The present report was prepared for the Freedom of Investment Roundtable 18 held on 20 March 2013.
+This is a consolidated report covering investment measures taken between 16 September 2013 and 15 February 2014.
+The present report was prepared for the Freedom of Investment Roundtable 20 held on 19 March 2014.

 La Iniciativa América Latina y el Caribe-OCDE para la Inversión promueve el diálogo y la cooperación en temas prioritarios para los actores relacionados con políticas de inversión en la región.